O‘ahu Environmental Science Series 2023

 • COVID facemasks (optional)

-THIRD PARTY REGISTRATION POLICY Hawai’i Nature Center does not accept third party registrations or registrations on behalf of other friends or family–the registering child’s parent or guardian must be the individual to complete and submit all registration information.
-If we determine that a third party has completed your child’s registration, your registration will be cancelled and we will refund your tuition.
-A $50 cancellation fee per child per week and administrative processing fees will be charged.
+THIRD-PARTY REGISTRATION POLICY Hawai`i Nature Center does not accept third-party registration or registration on behalf of other friends or family.
+The registering child’s parent or guardian must be the individual to complete and submit all registration information.
+If we determine that a third party has completed your child’s registration, registration will be cancelled and we will refund your tuition.
+A $50 cancellation fee per child per week and administrative-processing fees will be charged.

 1,000,0000